Healthy Living Within Arm’s Reach

 Added a dedicated Education section in the bottom navigation for casual browsing

-We conducted 5 total usability tests over 2 rounds.
-All tests were moderated remotely due to geographic diversity of participants, as well as to comply with social distancing guidance.
+All tests were moderated remotely due to the geographic diversity of participants and to comply with social distancing guidance.

-Adjusting the prototype to gain more meaningful insights from usability testing.
+We conducted 5 total usability tests over 2 rounds, adjusting the prototype between rounds to gain more meaningful insights from usability testing.

 Users moved quickly through the sign-up flow without reading the content